Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/regex1.md

 * sentences in a language,
 * e-mail addresses,
 * TeX commands, or
-* anything you like.<sup>0</sup>
+* anything you like.

-<sup>0</sup> It does not replace a parser for XML or HTML since you can easily create invalid and non-wellformed markup.
+It does not replace a parser for XML or HTML since you can easily create invalid and non-wellformed markup.

 You can then ask questions such as:
 * Does this _string_ _match_ _the pattern_?, or